East Lynne (1922 film)

 East Lynne is a 1922 Australian silent film directed by actor and exhibitor Charles Hardy.
 It was a modern-day adaptation of the famous 1861 novel which had been filmed many times in England and the USA.

-It is considered a lost film.
+It is often considered a lost film.
+However it was shown on 19 November 2023 on Talking Pictures TV as part of Gaslight Follies.

 Plot

 Married Isobel Vane is told by Sir Francis Levison that her husband Richard has been unfaithful.
 Levison seduces Isobel, but then abandons her.
 Isobel returns home after years away only to find out that Richard had assumed she was dead and has remarried.
 She pretends to be a nurse and saves the life of one of her own children.
 She falls ill, is recognised by Richard, but dies.